Winter in Ham House Garden

 The peace of The Wilderness

-Then, wander through the Wilderness Garden to see splashes of colour in the red whips of dogwood, delicate green stems and later in the season hunt for the sunny yellow of Winter Aconites followed by dancing bells of white snowdrops.
+Then, wander through the Wilderness to see splashes of colour in the red whips of dogwood, delicate green stems and later in the season hunt for the sunny yellow of Winter Aconites followed by dancing bells of white snowdrops.

 Winter greens and warming fare